fiifinketia/fiifinketia.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I'm a research student in the HCI team at the University of Ghana, and my mission is to empower Akan speakers with speech impairments through innovative technology.
-I'm developing a speech-to-speech system that helps people communicate clearly and naturally, breaking down communication barriers and fostering greater inclusion.

-        My work blends machine learning, deep learning, and advanced speech processing to tackle real-world challenges, and I share my insights on these topics through my blog.

-        I combine both qualitative and quantitative methods to explore how science and technology can drive economic and social progress.
-If you're passionate about using tech to make a difference, I'd love to connect and collaborate.
+        I’m a research student in the Human-Computer Interaction (HCI) group at the University of Ghana, working at the intersection of speech technology, accessibility, and local language AI.
+My research focuses on developing speech-to-speech systems to support Akan speakers with speech impairments—enabling more natural, intelligible, and inclusive communication.
+My work integrates machine learning, deep learning, and advanced speech processing to address real-world challenges in low-resource linguistic settings.
+I document key insights, tools, and findings through my blog to support other researchers and developers working in similar domains.
+I apply quantitative research methods to investigate how language technologies can advance economic and social inclusion, particularly across underrepresented communities.
+If you're exploring similar questions or building related tools, I’d love to connect and collaborate.

-        Feel free to reach out!
+        Let’s build something meaningful together—feel free to reach out!

     design:
       columns: '1'
   # - block: collection